MANAGEMENT AND ACCOUNTING WEB

 There are four types of strategic missions, or business unit strategies including: build, hold, harvest, and divest.
 A build mission or strategy is one in which the business unit seeks to increase market share.
 A hold strategy is focused on maintaining a high market share.
 A harvest mission or strategy is where a business unit attempts to maximize its short-term cash flows and profits regardless of the effects this will have on market share.
 The divest strategy occurs when the business unit is exiting the market and seeking to withdraw or sell its share in the market.
 The authors' recommendations related to evaluating business unit strategies are briefly summarized in the table below.

-Hold Profit oriented financial measurement, and other non-financial measurements such as market share, customer service, and quality.
+Hold Profit oriented financial measurements, and other non-financial measurements such as market share, customer service, and quality

 Competitive Strategy